djoreilly/vagrant-ansible-redhat-openstack/README.md

 Note: if the VM appears to be stuck in state spawning, it is because there is keypair and metadata injection happening.
 The instance eventually came up after 10 minutes, but ansible reported "msg: Timeout waiting for the server to come up..
 Please check manually"

-Note: the playbooks are actually using the ${VARO}/group_vars/all because of the inventory file, whereas site.yml
+Note: the playbooks are actually using the ${VARO}/group_vars/all because of the inventory file setting, whereas site.yml uses the one in ansible-redhat-openstack/.